-With its bushfire history, Surf Coast Shire is widely recognised as one of Victoria's most bushfire prone areas.
+With its bushfire history, the Surf Coast Shire is widely recognised as one of Victoria's most bushfire prone areas.
 As a local property owner, you have an important role to play in reducing bushfire risk by the way you design, develop and maintain your property.

 This booklet aims to help you fulfil this role.
-It has been developed specifically for Surf Coast property owners to complement the CFA's publication Landscaping For Bushfire: Garden Design and Plant Selection.
+It has been developed specifically for Surf Coast property owners to complement the Country Fire Authority's (CFA) publication Landscaping For Bushfire: Garden Design and Plant Selection.

-As such, it seeks to apply the CFA's four key garden design principles to our local environment and to explain what they mean for you by providing a series of simple actions for landscaping on the Surf Coast.
+As such, it seeks to apply the CFA's key garden design principles to our local environment and to explain what they mean for you by providing a series of simple actions for landscaping on the Surf Coast.